Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Morphological characterization of wave modes

-We now provide a systematic description of the modes that emerge in simulations with different $\M$ and their evolution during the runs.
-Readers not interested in such details can skip this section.
+In this section we provide a systematic description of the modes that emerge in a particular $\M=9$ simulation and their evolution, see \S\ref{sect:fiducialM=9}.
+Simulations with other values of $\M$ are covered in Appendix \ref{sect:otherMs}.
+Readers not interested in such details can skip these sections.

+Table~\ref{table:allruns} lists the details for the runs in our simulation suite, including their Mach number $\M$, the value of $r_{\rm min}$, resolution and the type of initial noise pattern used to trigger the acoustic instability in the BL (see \S\ref{sect:ic}).
+To streamline the comparison of runs with different $\M$, in the following we focus on simulations that start with the same initial setup --- a particular realization of the block-random noise pattern, see \S\ref{sect:ic}; for that reason all these simulations have 'r.a' in their label.
+At the same time, we also provide comparison with simulations using other types of initial conditions (while keeping $\M$ fixed).

 We use several types of diagnostics to illustrate our observations.
-To highlight the development, saturation and subsequent evolution of the wave modes we use the 2D snapshots of $r v_r \sqrt{\Sigma}$ in physical coordinates ($x(r,\phi),y(r,\phi)$) at different moments of time starting from the linear development of the instability until the end of the simulation, see the right columns of Figures \ref{fig:M09.FR.r.a}, \ref{fig:M06.HR.r.a}, \ref{fig:M12.FR.r.a}, \ref{fig:M15.FR.r.a}.
-Also, to highlight the perturbation details near $r=1$, we supplement these maps of $r v_r \sqrt{\Sigma}$ with their projections onto $r-\phi$ coordinate plane, see the central columns of the same figures.
-Left columns of these figures illustrate the evolution of the flow vortensity and are discussed in \S \ref{sect:vortex}.
+To highlight the development and subsequent evolution of the wave modes we use the 2D snapshots of $r v_r \sqrt{\Sigma}$ in physical coordinates ($x(r,\varphi),y(r,\varphi)$) at different moments of time starting from the linear development of the instability until the end of the simulation, see the right columns of Figures \ref{fig:M09.FR.r.a}, \ref{fig:M06.HR.r.a}, \ref{fig:M12.FR.r.a}, \ref{fig:M15.FR.r.a}.
+Also, to highlight the details near $r=1$, we supplement these maps of $r v_r \sqrt{\Sigma}$ with their projections onto $r-\varphi$ coordinate plane, see the central columns of the same figures.
+Left columns of these figures illustrate the evolution of the flow vortensity, see \S \ref{sect:vortex}.

-Harmonic content of the perturbation pattern is illustrated in Figures \ref{fig:M09.FR.r.a-diag}, \ref{fig:M06.HR.r.a-diag}, \ref{fig:M12.FR.r.a-diag}, \ref{fig:M15.FR.r.a-diag} for $\M=9, 6, 12$ and $15$, correspondingly.
-There we show the amplitudes $A_m$ and pattern speeds $\Omega_{\rm p}$ of the dominant modes identified by our automated mode detection procedure (see \S\ref{sec:mode_detect} \& \ref{sect:averaging}) as a function of time at two different radii, inside (at $r$ shown in each figure) and outside (at $r=1.2$) the star.
+Harmonic content of the wave modes is illustrated in Figures \ref{fig:M09.FR.r.a-diag}, \ref{fig:M06.HR.r.a-diag}, \ref{fig:M12.FR.r.a-diag}, \ref{fig:M15.FR.r.a-diag} for $\M=9, 6, 12$ and $15$, correspondingly.
+There we show the amplitudes $A_m$ and pattern speeds $\Omega_{\rm p}$ of the dominant modes (labeled by their $m$) identified by our automated mode detection procedure (see \S\ref{sec:mode_detect} \& \ref{sect:averaging}) as a function of time at two different radii, inside (at $r$ shown in each figure) and outside (at $r=1.2$) the star.
 This plot allows us to see the transitions between the different types of modes during the simulation.
 To interpret the nature of the observed modes we will later (see \S\ref{sect:dom_modes}) use the Figure \ref{fig:multi_dispersion}, which displays the different branches of the dispersion relation for upper and lower modes.